nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-09-12-interviewing-for-microsoft/index.md

 ---
 title: Interviewing for Microsoft
-description: "Explore my journey interviewing for a dream job at Microsoft, the challenges faced, and valuable lessons learned in software development and public speaking."
+description: Explore my journey interviewing for a dream job at Microsoft, the challenges faced, and valuable lessons learned in software development and public speaking.
 date: 2007-09-12
 creator: Martin Hinshelwood
 id: "315"